I think my baby might have a tongue tie?...

 SERVICES

-Following a booking email request, a home visit will be offered for a face to face consultation.
+Following an online booking request, a home visit (dependent on location) will be confirmed for a face to face consultation.

 (Babies under 6 months old, 6-10 months based on an individual assessment)